timjbruce/reinvent_cvra_bootcamp/README.md

 2. Under Interaction Model, click on "Endpoint"
 3. Open a new browser window and navigate to the AWS Console
 4. Create a new Lambda function called "ConnectedCarLambda" choosing "Author from scratch" and an existing role
-5. For "Code entry type" choose to upload a .zip file.
-Use the deployment package that you create in the previous step.
+5. For "Code entry type" choose to upload a .zip file and use the deployment package that you create in the previous step
+6. For "Execution role", choose to create a new role and attach the AmazonDynamoDBReadOnlyAccess and AWSLambdaBasicExecution policies
-6. Modify the handler for the function to be ```ConnectedCarLambda.lambda_handler```
+7. Modify the handler for the function to be ```ConnectedCarLambda.lambda_handler```
-7. Create four environment variables in your Lambda function: VehicleTripTable, AppCode, and AppId, Region
+8. Create four environment variables in your Lambda function: VehicleTripTable, AppCode, and AppId, Region

 <br>